Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Prepare Analysis Configuration task, to configure all the required settings before executing the build.

 This task is mandatory.

-In case of NET solutions or Java projects, it helps to integrate seamlessly with MSBuild, Maven and Gradle tasks.

-Incorrect Answers:

-B: CocoaPods is the dependency manager for Swift and Objective-C Cocoa projects.

-Note: There are several versions of this question in the exam.
-The question can have three correct answers:

-* MSBuild
-* Maven Gradle

-The question can also have different incorrect options, including:

-* Chef
-* Octopus xCODE
-* CocoaPods

 ### Question-85